boblogdev/bobsbakery/README.md

 [Desktop Wireframe](assets/readme/desktop.png)

 Wireframes were initially created using [Balsamiq](https://balsamiq.com/wireframes/ "Balsamiq Wireframes Software") on Ubuntu however there were some limitations which resulted in me switching to Windows 10 version.

+### Features

+Bob's Bakery website consists of 5 pages(Homepage, Products, Reviews, Gallery and Contact).

+Features in common across the site include:-

+* A responsive navigation bar across the top of the site.
+This allows users on different screen sizes to view the same site on any device.
+In the centre of the navbar we have the Bob's Bakery logo and on either side there are navigation links:-

+    *  Products - links to the products page with 4 individual menus(Cakes, Breads, Pastries and Meal Deals)
+        * Cakes
+        * Breads
+        * Pastries
+        * Meal Deals
+        * Download Menu - downloads the product menu as a pdf.
+    *  Reviews - navigates to Bob's Bakery customer reviews.
+    * Bob's Bakery Logo - navigates back to the index.html page or more commonly known as home.
+The logo moves from the centre of the navbar on devices smaller than 992px to the left-hand side creating a better user experience.
+    * Gallery - navigates to a 3x3 grid gallery of Bob's Bakery products.
+    * Contact - navigates to the contact page which includes a form, address and google map embed.

+There is also a hamburger menu icon included in the navbar which allows for a better user experience on smaller devices.
+On each page where applicable there is also a back to top button which also allows for a better user experience.

+A footer is inluded across all pages of the site with opening times, social media icons which open in a new window and the Bakery address.

+* Home page:-
+  * A hero image of various baking produce(baguettes, cobs and loaves).
+Along with the navbar logo, this helps the user understand almost immediately what the site is about.
+  * A thought provoking phrase, "Where every bite is a taste of home!".
+  * About Section contains a short paragraph about Bob's Bakery, introducing the customer to who we are and our mission to be a "cornerstone of the Gateshead community".
+  * A three card sample products section with individual descriptions of what Bob's Bakery offers.

+* Products Page:-
+  * contains 4 menus each relating to the dropdown menu navigation links.
+Included are the prices of each item and a footnote for the menu detailing services relating to that category.

+* Reviews Page:-
+  * contains 3 cards with a star rating system.
+Underneath the star rating there is also a short review about the product the customer bought.
+  * each card contains a customer-name in the footer of the card to add a sign of authenticity to the review.

+* Gallery Page:-
+  * contains a 3x3 responsive grid with numerous Bob's Bakery products and small description underneath of what the product is.

+* Contact Page:-
+  * contains a contact form which can be used for ordering or any other query.
+  * the address of Bob's Bakery and directions from the A1, Gateshead Metro Interchange and Newcastle Central Station.
+  * contains a functional Google Map embed of the location of Bob's bakery.
+In the future I could potentially add pins to the map to show the exact location, using JavaScript.

 ## Technologies Used